GErP83/Deco/README.md

 - can crop image to circle and can set relative position too
 - can crop image to rounded cornered rectangle with different corners
 - can add a stroke to the image
-- can add custom http headers fot downloading
+- can add custom http headers for downloading
 - all the options can be setted for one image or for all images
 - tint mode
 - almost everything can be set from xml as well